-NOTE: You can manually throttle the engine if you need to go faster than the set speed.
+NOTE: You can increase engine speed using the throttle grip if you need to go faster than the set speed.
 Releasing the throttle will allow the cruise control to recover the set speed.

-Once the cruise control has been set, the speed setting may be increased or reduced by pushing up or down the button.
+Once the cruise control has been set, the speed setting may be increased or reduced by pushing UP or DOWN the button.
 Each press of the button will change the speed setting by increments of 1.6 km/h (1 MPH).
 Holding the button will change the speed setting until released or the operating limit has been reached.

-CRUISE CONTROL PREVIOUSLY SET

-1. Push up button to increase the speed setting
+CRUISE CONTROL PREVIOUSLY SET 1.
+Push up button to increase the speed setting

-CRUISE CONTROL PREVIOUSLY SET

-1. Push down button to reduce the speed setting
+CRUISE CONTROL PREVIOUSLY SET 1.
+Push down button to reduce the speed setting